 need to show to enter Notice of Marriage?

-full passport is the preferred document for proving your identity
+is the preferred document for proving your identity and

-and nationality, along with a full birth certificate.
+nationality, along with a full birth certificate.
+Supporting

 statement etc, showing your current address.

-Also, if either of you was divorced in England or Wales we will
+Also, if you have been divorced in England or Wales,

-need to see the court stamped copy of the decree absolute
+we will need to see the court stamped copy of the decree

-(the final divorce paper).
-If the divorce took place in a
+absolute (the final divorce paper).
+If the divorce took

-foreign country, we will need to see the original document issued
+place in a foreign country, we will need to see the original

-If either of you is a widower or widow, we will need to see a
+If you are a widower or widow, we will need to see a

-certified copy of the death certificates of your late partner
+certified copy of the death certificate of your late partner issued

-If you are a widow we will also need to see the marriage
+If you are a widow, the marriage certificate will also need to be

 If either of you in under 18 years of age, we will need to see

 proof that your parents or guardian agree to the marriage.
 If your